johnathanvman/F6/index.md

 					if(unit(s[2]).Positive && party.units.length > 2 && !unit(0).fled){
 						Entrys.push("CSUB tells us not to give up as she's devoured by DOM!")
 						Entrys.push("CSUB tells us to keep fighting as she's devoured by DOM!")
+						Entrys.push("CSUB gives me a salute before getting devoured by DOM!")
 					}
 					if(unit(s[2]).Negative && party.units.length > 2 && !unit(0).fled){
 						Entrys.push("CSUB begs for us to save her as she's devoured by DOM.
 She's digested almost instantly!")
+						Entrys.push("CSUB crys big ugly tears as she's devoured by DOM.
+She was eaten so fast, we had no chance to save her!")
 					}
 					if(unit(s[2]).Positive && party.units.length == 2 && !unit(0).fled){
 						Entrys.push("CSUB tells me not to give up as she's devoured by DOM!")
 						Entrys.push("CSUB tells me to keep fighting as she's devoured by DOM!")
+						Entrys.push("CSUB gives me a salute before getting devoured by DOM!")
 					}
 					if(unit(s[2]).Negative && party.units.length == 2 && !unit(0).fled){
 						Entrys.push("CSUB begs for me to save her as she's devoured by DOM.
 She's digested almost instantly!")
+						Entrys.push("CSUB crys big ugly tears as she's devoured by DOM.")
 					}
 					if(unit(s[2]).Slutty && unit(s[2]).willing && !unit(0).fled){
 						Entrys.push("CDOM pushes SUB to the ground and opens her mouth wide.
 As SUB starts to get eaten by DOM, she blows a kiss to me, and says she was hoping I'd be the one to eat her.
 I blow a kiss back as DOM quickly finishes eating.")
 						Entrys.push("CDOM pushes SUB to the ground and opens her mouth wide.
 As SUB starts to get eaten by DOM she begins to finger herself.
 She cums before DOM finishes swallowing her down!")
 					}
 					if(unit(s[2]).Funny && unit(s[2]).willing && !unit(0).fled){
 						Entrys.push("CDOM pushes SUB to the ground and opens her mouth wide.
-As SUB starts to get eaten by DOM, she laughs and says she can't believe she's going to get eaten by a "+unit(s[1]).Tags[0]+" of all things.
+As SUB starts to get eaten by DOM, she laughs and says she can't believe she's going to get eaten by a DOMRACE of all things.
 She keeps giggling as DOM swallows her down.")
+						Entrys.push("CDOM pushes SUB to the ground and opens her mouth wide.
+As SUB starts to get eaten by DOM, she raises her index and middle finger at me.
+She maintains her peace sign as DOM swallows her down.")
+						Entrys.push("CDOM pushes SUB to the ground and opens her mouth wide.
+As SUB starts to get eaten by DOM, she flips me off and demands that I eat the fat DOMRACE that bested her.
+She keeps her finger raised as DOM swallows her down.")
 					}
 				}